llegoff/USB_Hub/README.md

 rev1
-- R3 is connected to 5v, it must be connected to gnd
+- R12 (new R3 in rev2) is connected to 5v, it must be connected to gnd
 ![rev1 error](IMG/Rev1_error.JPG)

 rev2